🏗️ Generate OpenFeature flag manifest

 )

-// Value returns the value of the flag EnableFeatureA,
+// Value returns the value of the [TestFlag] flag.

-// ValueWithDetails returns the value of the flag EnableFeatureA,
+// ValueWithDetails returns the evaluation details of the [TestFlag] flag

 }{